How To Wire Switches In Series?

 Click image to enlarge

-To get the switching position in ON condition for light bulb, the above operation is same as the Digital Logic AND Gate truth table which is given below.
+To get the switching position in ON condition for the light bulb, the above operation is the same as the Digital Logic AND Gate truth table which is given below.

 In simple words, there are four switching positions and if both the switches are at ON position, the light bulb will glow.
-On the other hand, if one of the switch is at OFF position, the current will not flow in the circuit as the circuit behaves like an open circuit, hence bulb will not glow.
-No matter all of other connected switches are at OFF or ON positions.
+On the other hand, if one of the switches is at OFF position, the current will not flow in the circuit as the circuit behaves like an open circuit, hence the bulb will not glow.
+No matter what, all of the other connected switches are at OFF or ON positions.

 Good to know:

-- Switches connection in series is not a prefer way to wire home appliances. parallel or series-parallel wiring method is more reliable.
+• Switching connections in series is not a preferred way to wire home appliances, a parallel or series-parallel wiring method is more reliable instead.

 Related Electrical Wiring Installations tutorials: